Last Updated on 14 June 2024 by Cycloscope

 The Garmin Edge Series

 Edge is the Garmin series for its GPS cycling computers.
-They all use internal GLONASS capable GPS chipset to track your rides, and connect to ANT+ sensors like power, heart rate, speed, cadence, eTAP/Di2/etc. All of this can be uploaded to Garmin Connect wirelessly via Bluetooth Smart or WiFi (or, via USB cable).
+They all use an internal GLONASS capable GPS chipset to track your rides and connect to ANT+ sensors like power, heart rate, speed, cadence, eTAP/Di2/etc. All of this can be uploaded to Garmin Connect wirelessly via Bluetooth Smart or WiFi (or, via USB cable).

-Garmin has a wide line of product in the Edge series, from the most basic Garmin Edge 130 plus to the professional Edge 1040 solar.
+Garmin has a wide line of products in the Edge series, from the most basic Garmin Edge 130 plus to the professional Edge 1040 solar.
 Let’s dive into that and try to understand the differences by comparing the Garmin Edge GPS units:

 Garmin Edge 1040 Solar [+/- $680]